Outlook South West

-We will be continuing our service as a phone-based operation and are looking to reassign all face to face appointments to a telephone consultation for the foreseeable future.
+We will be continuing our service as a phone/web-based operation and are looking to reassign all face-to-face appointments to a telephone or video consultation for the foreseeable future.
 This will include the cancellation of our courses and workshops.
-Whilst we are continuing to take referrals these will be online only and we are only able to offer telephone or other agreed digital platforms for assessment and treatment.
+Whilst we are continuing to take referrals (online or by phone), we are only able to offer telephone or other agreed digital platforms for assessment and treatment.
 During these unusual circumstances we apologise in advance for any extended wait times or delays.

-Please follow our recommended link below for very sensible and straightforward advice from Cornwall Council about looking after your psychological wellbeing in the next few weeks.
+Please follow our recommended link below for very sensible and straightforward advice from Cornwall Council about looking after your psychological wellbeing in the next few weeks/months.

 How our service works...